napari/napari.github.io/dev/_sources/tutorials/fundamentals/installation.md

 - if you are interested in
 contributing to napari please check our [contributing guidelines](../../developers/contributing.md)
-- if you are running into issues or bugs, please open a new issue on our [issue tracker](https://github.com/napari/napari/issues)
+- if you are running into issues or bugs, please open a [new issue](https://github.com/napari/napari/issues/new/choose) on our [issue tracker](https://github.com/napari/napari/issues)
-    - include the output of `napari --info`
-    (or go to `Help>Info` in the viewer and copy paste the information)
 - if you want help using napari, we are a community partner on the [imagesc forum](https://forum.image.sc/tags/napari) and all usage support requests should be posted on the forum with the tag `napari`.
 We look forward to interacting